When you are setting up your Adobe Admin Console, you need to decide which type of users you plan to create.

 A trustee organization can add users to a domain that you own, but that organization cannot remove users from the domain.
-As the system administrators of the owning domain, you will need to remove users created by trustee organizations.
-However, if the organization withdraws its trustee status, all the users of that organzation will be removed from the domain.
+As the system administrators of the owning domain, you can remove users created by trustee organizations.
+However, if the organization withdraws its trustee status, all the users of that organization are removed from the domain.

-The reason that you provide will be shared with the requesting organization.
-However, your email, name, and organizational information will be withheld.
+The reason that you provide is shared with the requesting organization.
+However, your email, name, and organizational information are withheld.

-If you revoke the access of a trustee organization, any users that belong to the domain (meaning that they log in using the domain credentials) will be removed from your organization.
-Also, these users will lose access to any software granted to them by your organization.
+If you revoke the access of a trustee organization, all the users of the trustee organization are removed from the domain.
+Also, these users lose access to any software granted to them by the trustee organization.

 This operation cannot be undone.